 This is a basic guide to all the pages you can have in both a fiction or non-fiction book.
 There are some variations in house styles, though they are all very similar.
 The description below is based on the New Oxford Style Manual.

 Some pages are compulsory in all books, and some pages are optional and depend on your genre and content.
-The pages listed below are in the order they should appear if you were to include all of them.
-In e-books, however, some of the preliminary matter can be placed in the end matter.
+The pages listed below are in the order they should appear if you were to include all of them (though all rules are made to be broken).
+In e-books, especially, some of the preliminary matter can be placed in the end matter.
 This ensures that the ‘look inside’ feature of some websites will show more than just the preliminary pages.

 Parts of the book

 There are three main sections in a book: the preliminary matter (or front matter), the main text, and the end matter (or back matter).